 - Legal counsel provided within Puerto Rico concerning Puerto Rican law

 - Lobbying on the laws and regulations of the Puerto Rican government

 - Services provided to Puerto Rican residents and local entities

-Again, only businesses that render service for the benefit of non-resident individuals and foreign entities will qualify.
+Again, only businesses that render service for the benefit of non-resident individuals from a foreign country and foreign entities will qualify.

 2. Establish an Office in Puerto Rico

 To set up and maintain your Act 20 company, your business must have a physical presence in Puerto Rico – an office.
 That said, your home can count as your office (if that is what you prefer) granted that it is located on the island.

 Fortunately, the government offers a full exemption from personal and real property taxes during the first five years of business operations and a 75% exemption from municipal taxes and state taxes during the same period.